-We are a team of mestizo's - people of mixed descent from Amerindian, European and Asian heritages - representing churches in the Ucayali gateway city of Pucallpa and surrounding communities, a population estimated at some 650,000.
+We are a team of mestizo's - people of mixed descent from Amerindian, European and Asian heritages representing churches in the Ucayali gateway city of Pucallpa and surrounding communities, a population estimated at some 650,000.

-We are Shipibo leaders, pastors and trainers, who teach others in villages around Nuevo Italia - communities like Santa Clara, Tupac Amaru, Shahuaya and Tumbuya - the methods of learning the Bible through its stories.
-We teach the Old Testament background, beginning with Creation; the life, teaching, death and resurrection of Jesus; the missionary outreach narrated in the book of Acts, and Paul's encouraging letters to the churches he planted and visited.
+We are indigenous leaders, pastors, teachers and students, reaching others in villages around Nuevo Italia - communities like Santa Clara, Tupac Amaru, Shahuaya and Quipachari - the methods of learning the Bible through its stories.
+We teach Old Testament background, beginning with Creation; the life, teaching, death and resurrection of Jesus; missionary outreaches narrated in the book of Acts, and Paul's encouraging letters to the churches he planted, visited and to whom he wrote.

-We are a mixed group of men and women from different countries and cultures, speaking different languages, members of different churches and missions, alike citizens of the new community that is known as the Kingdom of God.
-We are RiverWind Inc, together with our Peru counterpart, Asociación RiverWind Peru.
+We are a Kingdom community of God's people from different countries and cultures, speaking different languages.
+We are RiverWind, together with our Peru counterpart, Asociación RiverWind Perú.